MyLove4Cyber/MyLove4Cyber/README.md

 [Brief Introduction - Remove this afterwards]

 I graduated in 2020 with AA degree in Cyber Security.
-I enjoy learning new technologies and dedication to solving complex problems.
+Since that time I have been fascinated by the world of technology.
+The ever-evolving landscape of cybersecurity, with its intricate challenges and the constant need for problem-solving, drew me in.
+I found joy in understanding the intricacies of network protocols, the complexity of encryption algorithms, and the art of ethical hacking.
+The thrill of uncovering vulnerabilities and the satisfaction of securing systems against potential threats has became my driving force.
+This is more than just a career path for me - it’s a passion that I pursue with dedication and enthusiasm.

 ## Objective
 [Provide Objective - Remove this afterwards]]